Zhang Yuan (footballer, born 1997)

-Zhang Yuan (张源 (張源, Zhāng Yuán); born 28 January 1997) is a Chinese footballer who currently plays for Chinese Super League side Shenzhen FC.
+Zhang Yuan (张源 (張源, Zhāng Yuán); born 28 January 1997) is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Beijing Guoan.

 Club career

+Early career

 Zhang Yuan joined Dalian Aerbin's youth academy in 2013 after Dalian Shide dissolved.
 He was loaned to Portuguese side Mafra in the summer of 2013 and joined Loures in 2015.
 Zhang was promoted to Loures's first team squad in July 2016.
 He made his senior debut on 4 December 2016 in a 2–0 away win over Atlético CP, coming on as a substitute for Ivo Miranda in the 80th minute.
 He played four league matches for Loures in the 2016–17 season.

+Tianjin Quanjian and loan spell

 Zhang transferred to Chinese Super League side Tianjin Quanjian in July 2017.
 On 10 September 2017, he made his debut for Tianjin Quanjian in a 3–1 home win over Guizhou Hengfeng Zhicheng, coming on for Wang Yongpo in the 76th minute when Tianjin was leading 3–0.

 On 26 February 2018, Zhang was loaned to fellow Super League side Guizhou Hengfeng for one season.
 On 11 March 2018, he made his debut for the club in a 3–2 home defeat against Hebei China Fortune, replacing Min Junlin in the 88th minute.
 On 25 April 2018, he scored his first senior goal in a 2–1 away win over Heilongjiang Lava Spring in the 4th round of 2018 Chinese FA Cup.

+Shenzhen FC

-In July 2020, Zhang was one of eight former Tianjin Tianhai players to sign with Shenzhen FC.
-He would go on to make his debut on 26 July 2020 in a league game against Guangzhou R&F F.C. in a 3-0 victory.
+In July 2020, Zhang was one of eight former Tianjin Tianhai players to sign with Shenzhen FC after the former club disbanded.
+He would go on to make his debut on 26 July 2020 in a league game against Guangzhou R&F in a 3-0 victory.
+His first Shenzhen and Super League goal – a 90th minute game-winning goal – came on 18 July 2021 in a 2–1 victory against Cangzhou Mighty Lions.

+Zhang stayed at Shenzhen for three and a half seasons.
+In his last match for the team on 22 July 2023 against Tianjin Jinmen Tiger, he captained the team and led the team to a 3–3 draw.
+Reports indicate that Shenzhen had not paid its players their wages for over 15 months, and players received only a half-month's worth of wages ahead of the Tianjin game.
+Zhang Yuan's contract was terminated in July 2023 after mediation, and he left the club with 76 appearances, in which he scored 5 goals and assisted 4 times.
+Shenzhen FC disbanded in January 2024, citing financial insolvency.